Pave99/TES3MP/windows_guide.md

 Download libpng from [sourceforge](https://gnuwin32.sourceforge.net/packages/libpng.htm) and compile it.

 __LIBCOLLADA__\
 Download boost from [boost github](https://github.com/boostorg/boost/releases) and compile it.
-Remember to check shared build in CMake.\
+Remember to check shared build and zlib in CMake.\
 Download libxml from [GNOME gitlab](https://gitlab.gnome.org/GNOME/libxml2/-/releases) and compile it.\
 Clone collada-dom from [github repo](https://github.com/rdiankov/collada-dom) \
 Change in dae.h line 28 and daeUtils.cpp line 21 ```#include <boost/filesystem/convenience.hpp>``` to ```#include <boost/filesystem/operations.hpp>``` and compile it.